 - 1 1/2 cup chickpeas (canned works, drained)

-- 1 shallot or 1/3 cup chopped onion
+- 1 shallot or 1/2 cup chopped red onion

-- 2 tbsp coconut flour or 3-4 tbsp gluten free flour of choice (see notes)
+- 3 Tablespoons tapioca flour or 3-4 Tablespoons gluten free flour of choice (see notes)

 - sea salt/black pepper to taste

-- First drain your chickpeas and rinse.
+- First drain the chickpeas and rinse.
 Set aside.

-- Next grind your broccoli/cauliflower so that it is “riced.”
-See picture above.
-Makes about 1 cup riced after placed in food processor.
+- Next grind the broccoli/cauliflower so that it is “riced.”
+Makes about 1 to 1 1/2 cups riced after placed in food processor or blender.

-- Place these vegan falafel balls/bites on a cookie sheet then in fridge for 1 hr or freezer for 10 – 15 minutes to set. (the longer the better if using the fridge.
+- Place the falafel balls on a cookie sheet and chill in the fridge for 1 hour or freezer for 10 – 15 minutes to set.
+The longer the better if using the fridge.
 Once chilled, remove from fridge.

-- Place half the vegan falafel bites in the pan and fry on medium high, turning gently, for 4-6 minutes or until golden brown.
+- Place half the vegan falafel balls in the pan and fry on medium high, turning gently, for 4-6 minutes or until golden brown.
 Use lid of the pan to cover any oil splash if needed.

 - Add more oil and repeat for the second batch.

 - Place all balls on paper towel and blot off any extra oil if desired.
 Season with more salt/pepper if desired.
 Serve right away or freeze for later.

 - If you don’t have tapioca flour, try 3 tablespoons brown rice flour or all purpose gluten free flour.